-- We move your drug into a higher cost-sharing tier. - □We put a new restriction on the use of your drug. - $\Box We$ remove your drug from the Drug List.
+- □We move your drug into a higher cost-sharing tier. - \Box We put a new restriction on the use of your drug. - □We remove your drug from the Drug List.

 If any of these changes happen for a drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
+Until that date, you probably won't see any increase in your payments or any added restrictions to your use of the drug.